3 min read

 How to treat dry and dehydrated skin

 If you think your skin is dehydrated, try to identify what's dehydrating you and correct it.
 It could be your lifestyle or your environment.
-Use water-rich products like Skin Hydrating Booster and Skin Hydrating Masque, which contain water-loving Hyaluronic Acid to help balance your skin as needed.
+Use water-rich products like Circular Hydration Serum, which contain water-loving Hyaluronic Acid to help balance your skin as needed.
 And keep a water-based, hydrating toner handy to hydrate your skin throughout the day.

 Pro Tip: It is entirely possible for your skin to be dry and dehydrated at the same time.
 If this is the case, use a regimen that contains oil and water.
 If you need help finding the right products, chat with one of our skin therapists!